pollardld/pollardld/README.md

 **Putting In The Work Links**

-Hard times are hitting salmon communities across the

-.
-To fry and help our salmon neighbours get back on their fins, my team built [Snow2Flow](https://s2f.ucsrb.org/).
+Hard times are hitting salmon communities across the world.
+In an effort to get our salmon neighbours get back on their fins, my team built [Snow2Flow](https://s2f.ucsrb.org/).
 Snow2Flow will tell you what happens to the river if you do something to the forest BEFORE you do it.

 ---